Ryszard Dembiński: Early years

 Ryszard Dembinski was born in Poznań, the son of a Polish artillery officer, in 1924, which was just six years after Poland had regained its independence after 125 years of partition between Prussia, Russia and Austria.
 After the invasion of Poland on 1 September 1939, which set off World War II, Dembinski was deported to Kazakhstan with his mother and grandmother.

 World War II

-At the age of 17, Ryszard Dembinski joined a Polish army formed under General Wladysław Anders, which evacuated to Iran and later formed the nucleus of the Polish 2 Corps, which fought in the Italian campaign (1944–45).
+At the age of 17, Ryszard Dembinski joined a Polish army formed under General Władysław Anders, which evacuated to Iran and later formed the nucleus of the Polish 2 Corps, which fought in the Italian campaign (1944–45).
 Later he was sent to the Scottish-based Polish 1st Armoured Division, commanded by General Stanisław Maczek, which landed in Normandy in early August 1944, forming part of the Canadian 1st Army.

 Dembinski took part in the battle to close the Falaise Gap, accomplishing that goal on 21 August 1944.
 He was in action with the division until the capture of the German naval base at Wilhelmshaven in May 1945.
 His military career ended with the Malopolski Lancers.